michelefenu/nur/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

-[Nur](https://nur.fenu.dev) is designed to be easy on the eyes, and to provide a pleasant experience for long coding sessions.
+[Nur](https://nur.fenu.dev) is a Visual Studio Code theme designed to provide a pleasant experience for long coding sessions in any programming language.

 - Warm, relaxing and accessible color palette
-- Consistent in your entire development environment
-- Optimized for web development
+- Markup and Code highlighting optimized for web development

-## Platforms
+- Light and Dark modes

-- Visual Studio Code
+The theme is available for Visual Studio Code and Cursor but new platforms are coming soon.
-- Cursor
-- Vim/Neovim
-- Chrome DevTools

 ## Installation